-The AD9516 PLL has a holdover function.
-Holdover is implemented by putting the charge pump into a state of high impedance.
+The AD9518 PLL has a holdover function, which is implemented by putting the charge pump into a state of high impedance.
 This is useful when the PLL reference clock is lost.
 Holdover mode allows the VCO to maintain a relatively constant frequency even though there is no reference clock.
-Without this function, the charge pump is placed into a constant pump-up or pump-down state resulting in a massive VCO frequency shift.
+Without this function, the charge pump is placed into a constant pump-up or pump-down state, resulting in a massive VCO frequency shift.
 Because the charge pump is placed in a high impedance state, any leakage that occurs at the charge pump output or the VCO tuning node causes a drift of the VCO frequency.
-This can be mitigated by using a loop filter that contains a large capacitive component because this drift is limited by the current leakageinduced slew rate (I{LEAK}/C) of the VCO control voltage.
+This can be mitigated by using a loop filter that contains a large capacitive component because this drift is limited by the current leakage induced slew rate (ILEAK/C) of the VCO control voltage.
 For most applications, the frequency accuracy is sufficient for 3 sec to 5 sec.

-Both a manual holdover, using the SYNC pin, and an automatic holdover mode are provided.
+Both a manual holdover, using the $\overline{\text{SYNC}}$ pin, and an automatic holdover mode are provided.
 To use either function, the holdover function must be enabled (Register 0x01D[0] and Register 0x01D[2]).